Lennox Bridge, Parramatta: History

 In 1885–1886 the Department of Public Works removed the wall on the upstream (i.e. western) side of the bridge to widen it, and put up the present railing at the same time.
 In 1901–02 the bridge was strengthened internally for the Castle Hill Tramway.
 In 1912 the parapet on the western side was removed, providing a cantilevered pedestrian way.
 In 1934–1935 this new section was removed, the Department of Main Roads widening the bridge in order to handle increased traffic.
 This modification saw the replacement of the cantilevered walk-way with an open concrete type and the straightening of the curved western face.

 In the 1990s Lennox Bridge was saved from demolition by campaigning by the National Trust of Australia (NSW).

 Description

-Lennox Bridge is a single sandstone arch bridge spanning 91 feet (27.73m), the clear span of the arch being 23.16 m across the Parramatta River with approaches on the line of Church St.
+Lennox Bridge is a single sandstone arch bridge spanning 27.73 m, the clear span of the arch being 23.16 m across the Parramatta River with approaches on the line of Church Street.